HarshaTalatala/StyleSync/README.md

 ## 🚀 Deployment

-### Frontend - GitHub Pages
+### Frontend - Azure Static Web Apps
-The frontend is automatically deployed to GitHub Pages via GitHub Actions.
+The frontend is automatically deployed to Azure Static Web Apps via GitHub Actions.

 ### Backend - Azure Functions
 The backend is deployed as Azure Functions for serverless execution.